mz0121coder/100-days-of-code/log.md

 ### Day 30: April 10, 2023

+Today's Progress: - Completed a few katas and reviewed React/JavaScript notes and flashcards.

+Thoughts: Enjoyed the long weekend, did some recap and ready to go again tomorrow.

+### Day 31: April 11, 2023

 Today's Progress: - Overview of React virtual DOM, JSX, props and component functions with 2 workshops.
 Some familiarity with the things I have been practicing from Jad Joubran's course.
 Had a mock/practice interview to assess my progress in week 5.

 Thoughts: Great day, a lot covered and some rest needed.